 He is a powerful journalist with many platforms of his own.
 Criticism levelled at us has been characterized by the absence of any recognition of this balance of power.

 Brendan O’Neill, among others, criticizes this generation of students for not being radical enough, for shrinking away from rather than challenging the establishment’s ‘orthodoxy’.
 The irony is that he is the establishment – and over the past week we have challenged his entitlement to speak for and over women.

 To quote Tim Squirrell’s article on the OSFL controversy ‘We are challenging the claims of privileged men to have the right to speak wherever they want, whenever they want.’

 I’m yet to read an objection to our opposition to OSFL’s debate that hasn’t been written by a cisgender white man.
 This generation of students and activists is standing up and saying that, for too long, men have spoken over women, trans and non-binary people, just as white people have spoken over people of colour.

 My generation is saying that we should understand how this act reinforces oppressive power structures and social hierarchies.
 And although this may be a repulsive idea to some, sometimes this involves rethinking our right to speak at all times, for all people, on any topic.

 Niamh McIntyre and Anna Burn are students at Oxford University.
 Follow Niamh on TwitterLike this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.